ymaxgit/tcpcrypt/README.markdown

     make
     sudo ./launch_tcpcryptd.sh

-The launch script starts tcpcryptd and adds firewall rules to divert Web and local port 7777 (an arbitrarily chosen port number) traffic to tcpcryptd.
-When the script exits (on Ctrl-C or `kill`), it restores your firewall config to its former state--**no permanent changes are made**.
+The launch script starts tcpcryptd and adds firewall rules to divert all TCP traffic -- *except* that which is already encrypted, like SSH -- to tcpcryptd.
+When the script exits (on Ctrl-C or `kill`), it restores your firewall config to its former state -- *no permanent changes are made*.

 On Linux, you must first install libnfnetlink, libnetfilter_queue, and libcap.